 - Denied Boarding

-Our expertise can establish time-lines from the moment you have booked in on time but were then refused boarding onto your flight.
+Our expertise as a flight compensation solicitors in Manchester can help us establish time-lines from the moment you have booked in on time but were then refused boarding onto your flight.
 We can help you claim according to the distance of your air journey and time lost due to your boarding being denied.

 In the event that your flight was overbooked, the airline procedure is to ask volunteers to give up their seat.
 Should you be denied boarding without volunteering, you are entitled to claim.